-Every year, significant expenses are generated by employees traveling abroad for business.
+Every year, a significant amount of expenses are generated by employees traveling abroad for business.
 In Europe alone, a staggering EUR 159.5 billion in VAT revenue remained unclaimed in 2014, according to figures released by the European Commission.
 A significant portion of this unclaimed VAT was forfeited due to invoices that were submitted with incomplete or incorrect information.
 While the company may choose to reimburse an employee for business trip expenses that were submitted on a faulty invoice, the company itself is unable to reclaim the VAT paid, leading to millions of dollars lost every year due to improper VAT recovery.
 These funds could be easily recoverable by following a few simple guidelines that will ensure that your organization can reclaim the VAT rightfully due to them.

-Based on our years of expertise in the field, we have culled a number of basic guidelines to recover VAT in order to help employees who travel for business submit proper invoices for their T&E expenses, including expenses for hotels, restaurants, taxis, car rental, fuel and conferences.
+Based on our years of expertise in the field, we have culled a number of basic guidelines to VAT recovery in order to help employees who travel for business submit proper invoices for their T&E expenses, including expenses for hotels, restaurants, taxis, car rental, fuel and conferences.

 1. Original invoice only